blaspat/hermes-node/README.md

 # hermes-node

-> Standalone Go binary that pairs a remote laptop with a Hermes Agent brain over WSS and exposes the laptop's shell + filesystem to the agent over an authenticated, encrypted WebSocket connection.
+Standalone Go binary that pairs a remote laptop with a Hermes Agent brain over WSS and exposes the laptop's shell + filesystem to the agent over an authenticated, encrypted WebSocket connection.
 The node is the *arm* in a brain-and-arm architecture — it connects outbound, so no inbound ports required on the laptop.

-**Status:** v0.1.0.
-Protocol and architecture are stable.

 ## Table of Contents
 - [Quick Start](#quick-start)